SofiaN-t/FMT-Progreso/Guide.md

 # Introduction
 This tool is designed to visually represent a map with three distinct layers, enabling users to identify potential intersections with deforested areas in coffee-producing regions of the department of Huila in Colombia.
 By leveraging this tool, stakeholders can assess the risk of coffee farms being situated within or in the proximity of deforested areas and consequently be effectively informed on whether coffee exports from these areas align with EU regulations.

 It consists of two main pages.
 The first one includes an interactive map visualizing the different layers with filtering functionalities.
 The second page informs the user on intersections on a coffee farm basis via a tabular view.
+There is also a third auxiliary page that shares basic information on the alert datasets and points to the relevant websites while also explaining the basic functionality of the dashboard.

 # Prerequisites
 A python installation is required.